algilliland/ovt-data-pipeline/Addtl_instruct.md

 Once you have your ontology completed, you are able to integrate it with the data pipeline. process/config.py expects a default ontology to be referenced.
 The OVT's default ontology is hosted on GitHub.

 Additional preprocessing can be done to accomplish reasoning that is intractable with ELK reasoning.
 For example, ppo-data-pipeline adds additional reasoning on the phenophase_descriptions to account for presence traits.

+## Testing
+It is important to check all of the pipeline connections in addition to completing data checks.

+On MacOSX important step of activating virtual environment ***

+In order to test the new instance you have created you will need to update the old test files.

+The test directory under the main pipeline contains the tests which check the configurations, triplifier and validity via the rules being applied appropriately.
+Each of these corresponds to a .py file in test.

+These tests rely on the config subdirectory to check the connections of the pipeline.
+The config directory should be a copy of the main config file, this is so we can run tests with a pseudo-root (explain differently?).
+This directory also has an additional file called pop-reasoned-no-imports.owl.

+pytest is the package that we use to support automated testing of the pipeline.
+It searches for any files starting with test_ or ending with _test.
+This is a recursive search that will check all subdirectories from the point you start running your tests from.
+This is important to note when you start duplicating your test files.

+___

+The ovt-datapipeline is not complete, below are the known areas which must be updated in order for it to be functional.

+The test_triplifier.py, fetch_reasoned.sparql and reasoner.config. still need to be updated.

+The Data Loading step for using elastic search and blaze graph have not been updated for ovt.

+There are several areas in the codebase where identical files are duplicated and stored in different locations.
+For example, test/data/invalid_input.csv was almost identical to test/invalid_data.csv.
+Another example is relations.csv and entity.csv existing in multiple locations.
+I did not determine which copies were necessary and which were redundant, I simply copied the ppo outline.